andreyorst/fennel-conditions/doc/fennel-conditions.md

 Raise `condition-object` as a warning.

-Warnings are not thrown as errors when no handler is bound but their message is printed to standard error out.
-Same to [`signal`](#signal), the control is temporarily transferred to handler, but code evaluation continues if handler did not transferred control flow.
+Warnings are not thrown as errors when no handler is bound but the message is printed to standard error out when warning condition is not handled.
+Similarly to [`signal`](#signal), the control is temporarily transferred to a handler, but code evaluation continues if handler did not transferred control flow.

-Warnings derive from both `Warning` and
-`Condition`, and can be catched with any of these handlers.
+Warnings derive from both `Warning` and `Condition`, and can be catched by binding handler to any of these types.

 ### Examples